MrSimsure/Castlevania-Simon-Quest-Fix/README.md

 So after some testing and a looking to some existing rom hack of Simon's Quest, particulary [Simon's Quest Redaction](http://www.thealmightyguru.com/Games/Hacking/Hacks/SimonsRedaction.html), i figured out wich bytes used to be the ones to control the dialog speed and day/night transiction and made a small program in c++ to change them.

-This code is pretty raw, i made it some years ago, i didn't even worked with c++ before, but in the end it worked.
+This code is pretty raw, i made it some years ago, i didn't even used c++ before, but in the end it worked.

 ## How to build